hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hedera-account-service-isAuthorized-design.md

 * If an Hedera account then it gets the account, looks in it to find a key _which it must have_ and which must be a _single key_ (otherwise: failure).
 Then given the key and the signature verifies that the signature matches the message hash and is attested by the account.
-This is an operation provided by `HandleContext` (which can be accessed via the `HederaWorldUpdater.Enhancement`).
+Looking up the accounts is an operation provided by `HandleContext` (which can be accessed via the `HederaWorldUpdater.Enhancement`).
+Validating the signature is done by directly using methods from the platform.
   * Some fee will be charged to account for the signature verification cost, but it will have to be hard-coded (at this time) because we have no access to that fine-grained fee now.
+    * Current proposal is to charge a fixed fee (in dollars) derived from the cost of a crypto transfer of 1 tinybar signed with an EC key.

+A feature flag will control enabling `isAuthorizedRaw`.

+## Testing

+E2E testing necessary:

+### Positive

+(All with sufficient gas:)

+1. EVM address, valid hash+signature -> SUCCESS
+1. EVM address, _invalid_ hash+signature -> FAILED
+1. EVM address, valid hash+signature but recovered address does not match given address -> FAILED
+1. Hedera account w/ single ED key, valid hash+signature -> SUCCESS
+1. Hedera account w/ single ED key, _invalid_ hash+signature -> FAILED

+### Negative

+1. EVM address, insufficient gas -> FAILED
+1. Hedera account, insufficient gas -> FAILED
+1. Hedera account w/ 1 key which is EC -> FAILED
+1. Hedera account w/ >1 key -> FAILED

+__

 ## TBD